braindecode.modules.PatchTokenizer#

 Transforms (batch, n_chans, n_times) into (batch, n_chans, n_patches, patch_dim) by splitting the time axis into non-overlapping patches of patch_size samples.
 This is the shared patch / “tokenization” step used by transformer EEG foundation models (e.g. LaBraM, CBraMod, EEG-DINO).

-As in the filter-bank models (FBCNet, FBMSNet), when n_times is not a multiple of patch_size the input is right zero-padded (a warning is emitted at construction); it is never an error.
+By default, as in the filter-bank models (FBCNet, FBMSNet), when n_times is not a multiple of patch_size the input is right zero-padded (a warning is emitted at construction).
+Set on_non_divisible="crop" to hard-crop the trailing samples instead, or "error" to reject non-divisible inputs.
+Padding/cropping is applied at forward time to the actual input length (not the construction-time n_times), so the module also accepts inputs of a different length.

 Two modes: